tc39/proposal-temporal/README.md

 Provides standard objects and functions for working with dates and times.

 **NOTE: The current working version is the [Polyfill](./polyfill).
 Specification text is being written based on that!**
+***This is NOT suitable for production use as it has several performance issues that are in place for the sake of clarity!!!***

 ## Champions